llafuente/language/types/struct.markdown

 functions to be placed under one name in a block of memory.

 Unions are different layouts of the same block of memory.
-Only one should be used at a given time. the size will be the minimum required to store any layout (biggest of all)
+Only one should be used at a given time.
+The size will be the minimum required to store any layout (so the biggest of all).

 Functions have direct access to those variables in the group by their name if no collision occur, and using `struct_name.property` otherwise